 VARIETAL EFFECT OF TOMATO ON GROWTH AND YIELD PARAMETERS

 The main effects of variety showed a significant effect (P<0.01) on the growth and yield of tomato indicating that varieties behaved differently throughout the sampling period (Table 6 & 7).
 On the growth parameters (plant height, number of leaves and branches) the values recorded increased as the week after planting (WAP) increased, Table 2.
 The Jos variety recorded the highest values in both the growth and reproductive stages while the lowest values were recorded under the Beef variety.
-The values obtained from Roma VF and Beef were statistically similar Table 6 &7.
+The values obtained from Roma, VF and Beef were statistically similar Table 6 &7.
 The effect of variety on yield and yield component (number of days to flowering, days to fruiting, percentage emergence, number of flowers, fruit, and fresh fruit weight) presented on Table 6 & 7 showed a significant difference (P = 0.05) among varieties used.
 The Jos variety recorded the highest values in respect to yield and its component.
 The least value was obtained from Beef variety.
 These results are similar to those obtained by Nnabude et al., 2014 on tomato and Tesfahun et al., 2018 on chickpea, Agyeman et al 2014 on tomato.
 The choice of varieties and the application rates of either organic or inorganic fertilizers can help improve tomato yields.

 Table 6: Varietal Effect of Tomato on Growth Parameters